thecentraldogma/thecentraldogma.github.io/_posts/2024-03-22-protein-laguage-models.md

 - Predicting where a protein appears, with respect to a cell: on the membrance, in the cytoplasm, etc.: the DeepLoc-2 dataset: https://services.healthtech.dtu.dk/services/DeepLoc-2.0/

+- Predicing post-translational modifications: this is a per-token (amino acid) classification task.
+Essentially, here we are interested in predicting which residues will undergo some kind of change after the protein has been created.

 Benchmarks for evaluating transfer learning from protein LLMs: